omariosc/oxmedica-cryptography-and-cybersecurity/Solutions/6 Network Security Assessment.md

 ### RESOURCES
-- a little use of chatgpt to defintions
+- a little use of chatgpt for defintions